 While we are on-site, we can also make emergency repairs to minimize further damage to your home during the claims process.

 If you call us before you have an appointment with an adjuster, your project manager arranges to be present when the adjuster performs the ͞official͟ inspection.
 Our experience helps ensure they realize the severity of the damage and what is required for complete restoration.
 We know that when our project manager and the insurance adjuster agree on how much damage there is and what it takes to fix it, the rest of the process goes much more quickly and smoothly.

 Review The Adjuster’s Estimate

 When the adjuster writes their estimate, you receive a copy.
 We review it, and address any issues for work or materials that may be missing.
 If it becomes necessary to resort to the appraisal process or to retain the services of a public adjuster to get a fair settlement, we walk with you through that process, too.
-When an agreement with the insurance company is reached, the restoration work begins.
+When a revised scope is received, the restoration work begins.

 Restore Your Home

 Once your claim is approved, our hand-picked subcontractors begin to restore your home to its pre-damage state.
 No matter how long the repair list, your project manager schedules, coordinates, and supervises the labor for you, so you don’t need to miss work, soccer games, or other important family activities.
 We work with your scheduling needs, and carefully follow any special instructions.